Pinnacle Promotions Marketing Company Blog

 The People’s Choice Awards last night inspired me to take a slightly different approach to today’s blog.
 Rather than writing a completely original post, I thought to myself, why not reflect on the musings thus far of my fellow Pinnacle bloggers?
 There have been some amazing topics raised since the inception of our blog last May so here are MY choices for the most fitting blog posts in a variety of categories:

-1. Funniest: “What Not to Wear: Pinnacle Promotions Edition” (by me and Jaime)
+1. Funniest: “What Not to Wear: Pinnacle Promotions Edition” (by me and Jamie)

 The spoof we co-wrote based on television’s “What Not to Wear” was actually suggested by several of our coworkers, and we all laughed for days about this one!
 Brent was a trooper, although I’m sure he won’t be thrilled about me rehashing the details of our original post. ☺ This may be one blog idea that we have to recycle in the future- Pinnacle employees, make sure not to break any fashion rules, or the “Fashion Police Officers” may write about you next!